Dennis Banks: Education and career

 During his time in California from 1976 to 1983, Banks earned an associate's degree from the University of California, Davis.
 He taught at the recently opened Native American Studies department at Contra Costa College and at Deganawidah Quetzalcoatl University (DQU), a Native American-controlled institute of alternative higher learning, where he became the first American Indian chancellor.
 In 1978, he established the first spiritual run from Davis to Los Angeles, which is now an annual event.
 In the spring of 1979, he taught at Stanford University.

 After Governor Brown left office, in 1984 Banks received sanctuary from the Onondaga Nation in upstate New York.
 While on their reservation in New York, Banks organized the Great Jim Thorpe Longest Run from New York to Los Angeles; the goal was to gain restoration of the gold medals which Thorpe had won at the 1912 Olympics for the Thorpe family.

 In 1985, Banks left Onondaga to surrender to federal law enforcement officials in South Dakota.
 He served 18 months in prison related to the 1973 charges for the Custer riot.
 After his release, he worked as a drug and alcohol counselor on the Pine Ridge Indian Reservation.
 During 1987, grave robbers in Uniontown, Kentucky were halted in their digging for artifacts in American Indian grave sites.
 Banks organized the reburial ceremonies.
 His activities resulted in the states of Kentucky and Indiana passing strict legislation against grave desecration.

 In 2006, Banks led Sacred Run 2006, a spiritual run from San Francisco's Alcatraz Island to Washington, D.C.
 The runners followed the ancient Native American tradition of bringing a message of "Land, Life and Peace" from village to village.
-They traveled around 100 miles every day and entered Washington, D.C. on Earth Day, April 22, 2006.
+They traveled around 100 miles every day and entered Washington, D.C., on Earth Day, April 22, 2006.
 Along the way, they took a southern route in solidarity with those who were rebuilding after hurricanes Katrina and Rita.
 Major events were held in Albuquerque, New Orleans, Philadelphia, Mississippi, a civil rights site; Knoxville, and Washington, D.C.

 Since "The Longest Walk" in 1978, Sacred Runs have developed as an international movement.
 Sacred Run 2006 had runners from Japan, Australia, Ireland, and Canada, as well as many from the United States.
 In 2008, the International "The Longest Walk 2" followed the Sacred Run 2006 route, as well as the original route of 1978 walk.
 Dennis Banks delivered a "Manifesto for Change" to Representative John Conyers (D-MI).

 Banks was a member of the board of trustees for Leech Lake Tribal College, a public, two-year college located just outside Cass Lake, Minnesota.

 Politics

-In August 2016, Banks received the vice presidential nomination of the Peace and Freedom Party, a socialist political party with ballot access in California.
+In August 2016, Banks received the vice presidential nomination of the Peace and Freedom Party, a party with ballot access in California, which identified itself as socialist and feminist.
 He appeared on the California ballot with presidential nominee Gloria La Riva.

-Other activities

-Banks had roles in the movies War Party (1988), The Last of the Mohicans (1992), Thunderheart (1992), and Older Than America (2008).